High-voltage cable: HVDC cable

 A high-voltage cable for high-voltage direct current (HVDC) transmission has the same construction as the AC cable shown in figure 1.
 The physics and the test requirements are different.
 In this case the smoothness of the semiconducting layers (2) and (4) is of utmost importance.
 Cleanliness of the insulation remains imperative.
+The semiconducting material can be plastic XLPE (cross-linked polyethylene) with carbon black.